abdulzabbar/indy-leaderboard/README.md

 ## 1. Set the .env variables

 You first have to set your wallet info in the [.env](/.env) file, so as all three modules can communicate with the contract.
-If you don't know how to get the mnemonic or private key, try creating a new account at the [Ebakus wallet](https://wallet.ebakus.com) (IMPORTANT: take a backup of your existing key first).
+If you don't know how to get the mnemonic or private key, we will generate one for you at step 3, and instruct you to copy the values in the [.env](/.env) file.

 ## 2. Install the needed packages